YunquanCheung/Django_GPT_Summarize/README.md

    - URL: `54.224.192.53/summarize/`

 ### Note
 The request data must have a key named "text", and the data cannot be empty.
 The request method can only be POST.
-The request data size must not exceed the limit set by the admin, and the maximum limit cannot be 1000.
+The request data size must not exceed the limit set by the admin (5000).
+The Greenwich Mean Time (GMT) / Coordinated Universal Time (UTC) +4 is used in the timestamp.